 LEGO has always had a reputation for creativity.
 However, the company’s commitment to innovation helped rescue the brand from a challenging financial situation in the early 2000s, the result of brand dilution, over-extended product lines, and excessive growth.

-In return for contributing a winning idea, the creator can give final approval for the end product, be recognised on all packaging and marketing, and even earn a percentage of product sales.
+In return for contributing a winning idea, the creator can give final approval for the end product, be recognized on all packaging and marketing, and even earn a percentage of product sales.

 Beer giant Heineken is an immensely popular global brand, with global revenue of almost €27 billion in 2018.
-Despite its size, Heineken is a company which recognises the value of customer collaboration at the local level.
+Despite its size, Heineken is a company that recognizes the value of customer collaboration at the local level.

-In 2012, Heineken invited a group of customer stakeholders to participate in what it called ‘Heineken Open Design Explorations Edition 1: The Club’.
+In 2012, Heineken invited a group of customer stakeholders to participate in what is called ‘Heineken Open Design Explorations Edition 1: The Club’.